Octan-Labs/Reputation-scoring/README.md

 The Octan's founder and core team have studied onchain reputation ranking problem since 2019, then introduced several adaptive PageRank algorithms to compute reputation scores from onchain transactions.
 List of published, peer-reviewed scientific articles on globally recognized journals and conferences:
 - 2019: Delegated Proof of Reputation: a Novel Blockchain Consensus, https://dl.acm.org/doi/abs/10.1145/3343147.3343160
 - 2022: PageRank and HodgeRank on Ethereum Transactions: A Measure for Social Credit, https://www.igi-global.com/article/pagerank-and-hodgerank-on-ethereum-transactions/315737
 - 2023: On-Chain Reputation Ranking by Adaptive Weighted PageRank, accepted for the 2023 RIVF International Conference on Computing and Communication Technologies.

+# Reputation Board
+Users can browse reputation ranks, scores and onchain statistics of any onchain entities (e.g. contracts or individual wallets).
+Reputation board for NEO can be found here https://octan.network/?page=1

 # Usecases of Octan RRS:
 Octan RRS extracts interelation between accounts, dapps, social insights and user behaviors from onchain transactions, then provides a comprehensive score and multi-dimentional insights over a blockchain, including both idividual wallets of users and contract accounts of dapps.
 Therefore, Octan RRS has wide ranges of applications.